How to Use the Buyer’s Journey to Close More Deals Faster

 - The frequency with which they visit your website or open your emails.

-- Signals that indicate readiness to buy, such as requesting pricing information.
+- Signals indicating readiness to buy, such as requests for pricing information.

 With this information, you can effectively time your outreach and provide relevant details.